Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Preliminaries

 \subsection{Local Differential Privacy for Graphs}

-Differential privacy (\DP) is a quantifiable measure of the stability of the output of a randomized mechanism to changes to its input.
-One of the most popular models of \DP~is known as \textit{local} model the which is the focus of our paper.
-The local model consists of a set of individual users (\DO) and an untrusted data aggregator (analyst); each user perturbs their data using a (local) \DP~algorithm and sends it to the aggregator which uses these noisy data to estimate certain statistics of the entire dataset.
-Thus, the \ldp~model allows gleaning of useful information from the dataset without requiring the data owners to trust any third-party entity.
+Our paper focuses on the \textit{local} model of \DP~which consists of a set of individual users (\DO) and an untrusted data aggregator (analyst); each user perturbs their data using a (local) \DP~algorithm and sends it to the aggregator which uses these noisy data to estimate certain statistics of the entire dataset.
+The most popular privacy guarantee for graphs in the local setting is known as \textit{edge \ldp}~\cite{Graph7,Graph11,qin2017generating} which protects the existence of an edge between any two users.
+In other words, on observing the output, an adversary cannot distinguish between two graphs that differ in a single edge. \begin{defn} Let $R: \{0,1\}^n\mapsto \mathcal{X}$ be a randomized algorithm that takes an adajcency list $l \in \{0,1\}^n$ as input.
+We say $R(\cdot)$ provides $\epsilon$-edge LDP if for any two neighboring lists $l,l' \in \{0,1\}^ n$ that differ in one bit (i.e., one edge) and any output $s \in \mathcal{X}$,